-Policy Name 44 Recommendation Council's Response contributes to local character.
+Policy Name 50 Recommendation Council's Response contributes to local character.
 The policy could also include requirements for SuDS, where suitable and promote retention and enhancement of community facilities in rural Bassetlaw.
 Policy ST3: Bassetlaw Garden Village The policy could provide biodiversity mitigation measures as the site is within 5km of Sherwood ppSPA.
 Where development would coincide with mineral resources, the policy could require minerals to be worked, and preferably used on site, if possible, prior to development.
-The policy now requires a project-level HRA screening including winter bird surveys to address identified impacts on Clumber Park SSSI, Birklands and Bilhaugh SAC and Sherwood Forest ppSPA.
+Policy ST3 (Bassetlaw Garden Village Design Principles) now requires the results of a project-level shadow HRA screening to be taken into account including winter bird surveys to address identified impacts on Clumber Park SSSI, Birklands and Bilhaugh SAC and Sherwood Forest ppSPA.
 Policy ST4: Worksop Central Area Referring to the need for development to enhance biodiversity, particularly in relation to the waterways.
 Explicitly refer to the need for development to avoid contamination of ground and surface water.
 This has now been added to ST4 (now ST5).
 This is detailed in Policy ST48 (now ST53).
-Policy ST5: Cottam Priority Regeneration Area Where contributions are required to service provision, this should go towards provision on site if possible.
+Policy ST5: Cottam Priority Regeneration Area The policy could be strengthened by: Where contributions are required to service provision, this should go towards provision on site if possible.
 If contributions provide or expand services elsewhere, these should be easily accessible from the site by sustainable modes of transport.
 If the heritage assets on site cannot be retained, they should be documented for the historic record.
 Not sure on the need of services and contributions at this point and therefore this will be detailed in the IDP.
 There is already a requirement in the policy to ensure that development is supported by a heritage impact assessment and archaeological desk based assessment.
 Policy ST7: EM007 High Marnham Energy Hub The policy could be more explicit regarding the need to protect and enhance biodiversity and air quality.
 The policy could require the green buffer to be accessible for recreation purposes and incorporate biodiversity enhancements.
 This is covered by Policy ST36 (now ST40).
 There is already a public right of way from the site to High Marnham village, but the green buffer area will remain arable land and it would be unreasonable to state that there should be recreational access.